 To help ensure timely restoration and limit total assessment costs, Trustees adapted the REA results of similar bird guilds developed in the assessment for the M/T Athos Spill (Athos Spill).
 This model applied guild-specific detectability rates (multipliers ranging from 0.75 to 0.98) based on site-specific data and expert knowledge to calculate the total mortality.
 The Athos Spill analysis also incorporated guild-specific life history information to estimate the lost reproduction for one generation in order to calculate the total losses (including lost reproduction).
 Trustees adapted this analysis to calculate the expected total losses from the DEV CCS Spill for the guilds impacted.
-The Trustees estimated total birds killed ranged from 113-247 (depending on if birds that were oiled, cleaned, and released, were counted as mortalities).
+The

-&lt;sup>5 Athos Oil Spill Final Bird and Wildlife Injury Assessment Athos Final Restoration Plan and Environmental Assessment
+5 Athos Oil Spill Final Bird and Wildlife Injury Assessment Athos Final Restoration Plan and Environmental Assessment